partykit/sketch-polls/README.md

 - [ ] Publish the web component to npmjs so anyone can use it
 - [ ] Deploy the PartyKit server so that there's a public host to use
 - [ ] Add a mini front-end on the server to see all current polls
+- [ ] The component doesn't show an error if it can't connect to PartyKit: it should, as votes won't be counted
+- [ ] Poll expiry dates

 ## Notes